Manitou Lake (Saskatchewan): Description

 The primary inflow for the lake is from Eyehill Creek at the south end.
 There are also many small springtime meltwater tributaries that feed the lake.
-Eyehill Creek originates in neighbouring Alberta from Sounding Lake, which in turn is fed by Sounding Creek.
+Eyehill Creek originates in neighbouring Alberta from Sounding Lake.
 Manitou Lake and its tributaries are part of a closed basin watershed.
 When the lake level rises high enough, it overflows to the north through Wells Lake near Marsden and then into the Battle River, which is a tributary of the North Saskatchewan River.
 This has happened only once since settlers arrived in the area, and that was in approximately 1905.

 Lake levels were relatively constant until 1980 and have been declining rapidly since then by approximately one metre every six years.
 Less annual snowfall and heavier utilization of water from the Eyehill Creek system by urban, industrial, and agricultural users is blamed for this trend.

 Along the southern shore of the lake are the Manitou Sand Hills.
 The hills total 105,000 acre of Crown grazing land set aside by the Saskatchewan government.